Dur4nt3/front_template/README.md

 - Prettier configured to not conflict with ESLint

 - A ".prettierignore" file to ensure to ignore various files that shouldn't be formatted

+- Jest for testing

+- Babel to be able to use Jest with ES6 modules

 ## Usage